brhat/Mendel-Services/README.md

 Currently, it runs under Debian Buster.
 ## Setup
 - install docker and docker-compose.
-- create a dedicated, unpriveliged user for this project
+- create a dedicated, unprivileged user for this project
 - add the user to the docker group
 - clone this repository to your server
-  - optinal: create a branch for your secrets (git checkout -b secrets)
+  - optional: create a branch for your secrets (git checkout -b secrets)
-- follow the setup instrctions in the subfolders.
+- follow the setup instructions in the subfolders.
 Start with traefik and then buildbot.

 This project comes mostly preconfigured.
 What you have to do:
-- changing passwords / specifing credentials (see buildbot/README.md)
+- changing passwords / specifying credentials (see buildbot/README.md)
 - providing a certificate for tls connections (traefik/certs)
 - adjusting the web url (buildbot/docker-compose.yml)
-- createing a persistent data directory
+- creating a persistent data directory
-- adusting file permissions
+- adjusting file permissions

 ## Usage
 - cd traefik